Rosemol-Jose/speech-emotion-recognition-/README.md

-# speech-emotion-recognition-done using cnn-lstm networks
+# This project is trying to plot mfcc and spectogram of speech and derived signals of speech-emotion-recognition done using cnn-lstm networks
+#Also finds the accuracy

 Dataset used is 4 classes from the EMODB Berlin Emotional Speech Database